MuhammedM294/PyTorch4CV/README.md

 # pytorch4cv
-This repo contains computer vision projects with pytorch
+This repo contains computer vision projects using pytorch.